renarena/aesopPlayer/PRIVACY.md

 The policy may be modified at any time.
 Any changes will be posted to this page.

-This policy was last modified on February 16, 2018.
+This policy was last modified on August 16, 2019.

 ## Contact

-You may contact me at marcin@studio4plus.com
+You may contact me at AesopPlayer@gmail.com